jonnor/idda-knitting-machine/README.md

 Alternatively on a linear V-bed machine, two flatbeds form a V, each side with a separate needle set.
 * [Rib-gated](https://www.youtube.com/watch?v=wMvjGS8dQpU) knits.
 1x1 and 2x2.

 ## Needles

-The Addi-style machines uses a plain hook needle, and there is a V in the.
+The Addi-style machines uses a plain hook needle, and there is a V in the body where the loop sits while the needle goes through.
-Most other types of machines requires other, more advanced needles.
+Most other types of knitting machines requires other, more advanced needles.
 Even the Circular Knitic seems to use latched needles.
 Currently such needles are speciality parts.
 Being able to 3d-print would make the machines more reproducable.

 How the different needle types work